gbcreation/alarm-helios4-image-builder/README.md

 [Helios4](https://kobol.io/helios4/) is an powerful Open Source and Open Hardware Network Attached Storage (NAS) made by Kobol Innovations Pte.
 Ltd. It harnesses its processing capabilities from the ARMADA 38x-MicroSoM from SolidRun.

-The resulting image file contains:
+The resulting image file is based on the generic Arch Linux ARMv7 root filesystem and contains:
 * a Linux kernel [configured and patched](https://github.com/gbcreation/linux-helios4) for Helios4.
 Especially to make the second fan detected.
 * the udev rules for hardware monitoring.
 * the configuration file and patch for fancontrol originally provided by the Kobol Team for Armbian.